PaulmannLighting/apis-saltans/README.md

 ## Legal

-Tis library is free software and is not affiliated with the Zigbee Alliance or the Zigbee protocol.
+This library is free software and is not affiliated with the Zigbee Alliance.
-It may or may not conform to the specifications linked to above.
+It may or may not conform to the official specifications of the Zigbee protocol.

 ## Contribution guidelines